2025 Bilt Rewards Mastercard Review: Gimmick or Worth It?

 The travel category with Bilt is a bit confusing and, honestly, not as broad as the generic “travel” tag on the site might lead you to believe.
 Because of this, here’s the exact description from the Bilt Rewards Mastercard terms:

-Funny enough, not mentioned in that parenthetically overdosed write-up is the fact that you can also earn 2x points on travel booked via Bilt’s own travel portal (which is powered by Expedia).
+Funny enough, not mentioned in that write-up is the fact that you can also earn 2x points on travel booked via Bilt’s own travel portal (which is powered by Expedia).
 To be fair, this feature did launch after the card, so that might be why it’s excluded.
 Either way, while confusing, it’s still a fairly handy multiplier — especially when the travel portal option is added.
 Then again, with so many flat 2% cards available, this category may be moot depending on what else is in your wallet.

 One important note is that, in order to earn any points during a given billing cycle, you must make at least five transactions on the card during the month.
 Presumably, this is to prevent people from using the card purely for rent and “sock drawer-ing” it otherwise.
 I’ll share my thoughts on this policy a bit later — but, for now, just know this rule exists.

-Paying rent
+Paying Rent

-Instead of using your actually credit card number on your landlord or management company’s rent payment portal, Bilt will provide you with an account and routing number akin to a checking account.
+Instead of using your actual credit card number on your landlord or management company’s rent payment portal, Bilt will provide you with an account and routing number akin to a checking account.
 In fact, to your platform, it will look as though you are indeed linking a checking account and payment will be made via ACH.
 Thus, when you use this option, no fee should be applied.

 As clever as this is, I did run into one small hiccup.
 When linking the account to my rental portal, I was informed that the portal would be making two test deposits for verification.
 Looking at Bilt’s FAQ, it stated that I’d receive an email when test deposits arrived in my account.
-Unfortunately, no so notification came and I couldn’t find anything on the site that showed them.
+Unfortunately, no such notification came and I couldn’t find anything on the site that showed them.
 Luckily, shooting a quick email via support resulted in me getting a quick reply with the deposit amounts, allowing me to complete the linking process.
 While it all worked in the end, I do wish this was a bit more streamlined lest others go through the worry that I did.

-In the event that your landlord doesn’t accept ACH payments, Bilt says they can mail a check on your behalf instead, still allowing you to earn points.
+If your landlord doesn’t accept ACH payments, Bilt says they can mail a check on your behalf instead, still allowing you to earn points.
 I didn’t have a chance to personally try this option so I can’t speak on exactly how it works.
 However, it may be worth looking into beforehand if that does end up being your only available route.

 Bonuses